Residence permit for spouses

 1. Residence permit for spouses

-As of March 1, 2024, the legislature has introduced a special regulation for the acquisition of a settlement permit that applies specifically to spouses of skilled workers .
-This regulation is anchored in Section 9 Paragraph 3a of the Residence Act (AufenthG) and affects skilled workers who have a settlement permit in accordance with Section 18c of the Residence Act or who receive it at the same time as their spouse.
+As of March 1, 2024, the legislature introduced a special regulation for the acquisition of a settlement permit that applies specifically to spouses of skilled workers .
+This regulation is enshrined in Section 9 Paragraph 3a of the Residence Act (AufenthG) and applies to skilled workers who hold a settlement permit under Section 18c of the Residence Act or who receive one at the same time as their spouse.

-The new regulation allows the spouse to obtain a settlement permit after just three years , provided that all the conditions for granting it are met.
-This makes the process of obtaining permanent residence much easier for family members of skilled workers.
+The new regulation allows spouses to obtain a settlement permit after just three years , provided all requirements are met.
+This significantly simplifies the process of obtaining permanent residence for family members of skilled workers.

 2. Spouse privilege settlement permit

-The spouse's privilege pursuant to Section 9 Paragraph 3 Sentence 1 of the Residence Act (AufenthG) grants spouses of persons with a settlement permit certain reliefs in securing their own residence.
-This preferential treatment concerns in particular the requirements for old-age provision and employment, but not the general obligation to secure a livelihood pursuant to Section 9 Paragraph 2 No. 2 of the Residence Act.
+The spouse's privilege pursuant to Section 9 Paragraph 3 Sentence 1 of the Residence Act (AufenthG) grants spouses of persons with a settlement permit certain relief in securing their own residence.
+This privilege applies in particular to the requirements for retirement provision and employment, but not to the general obligation to secure a livelihood pursuant to Section 9 Paragraph 2 No. 2 of the Residence Act.

-However, according to the general regulations of Section 2 Paragraph 3 Sentence 1 of the Residence Act, it is sufficient if the living expenses of both spouses are covered by the income or assets of one spouse.
-The privilege also applies if one spouse is the main earner and the other contributes to securing the joint living expenses with his or her income.
-This regulation also applies to same-sex civil partnerships.
+However, according to the general provisions of Section 2 Paragraph 3 Sentence 1 of the Residence Act, it is sufficient if the livelihood of both spouses is covered by the income or assets of one spouse.
+This privilege also applies if one spouse is the primary earner and the other contributes their income to securing the joint livelihood.
+This provision also applies to same-sex civil partnerships.

 3. Requirements for spousal privilege

-The settlement permit for spouses of a skilled worker with permanent residency rights in Germany is subject to several legal requirements, which are regulated in the Residence Act ( AufenthG ).
+The settlement permit for the spouse of a skilled worker with permanent residency in Germany is subject to several legal requirements regulated by the Residence Act ( AufenthG ).
 The most important requirements are explained in detail below.

 3.1.
-Spouse of a skilled worker with a settlement permit
+Spouse of a skilled worker with a permanent residence permit

 The first basic requirement is that the applicant is the spouse of a skilled worker who holds a permanent residence permit.
 The spouse must: